CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is an interpreted programming language

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. Managing source code
+1. Collaboration between teams
+1. Team Productivity

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+- Making an exact copy of some repo out there and having it to your list of repositories in github

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+- You are making an exact copy of a certain repo into your local machine

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+- This is somewhat telling the owner/owners of the repo of the changes that you have made to their original repo

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+- This is the entire log/list of all your commits that you have made in that repo/branch if the is more than one branch

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+- This now is basically taking all your commits and you transfer them from your local repo to your remote repo

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+- A place for us to store and share our code.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+- Commit how I look at it is like pushing **but** to your local repo

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+- Visual Studio Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+- To record what changes you made to the code

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+- The Git Cheatsheet!